bird-house/birdhouse-deploy/birdhouse/components/README.rst

   * component location: ``optional-components/scheduler-job-deploy_raven_testdata``

+- how to configure forget option
+- how to create a new backup job

 For additional configuration options for all these jobs see the ``env.local.example`` file as well as the individual ``default.env`` files in each of the component directories.